survive-the-century/survive-the-century/book/text/chapter_engineered-crop-blight.md

 ---
-title:
+title: "Engineered crop blight"
-style:
+style: chapter
-conflict:
+conflict: 5
 decade:
 economy:
-temperature:
+temperature: 2.8
 ---

-## Engineered crop blight

 We will never surrender!
 The war goes on.
+{:.leader-sentence}

 Six months later, retaliating to US threats to “pull another Hiroshima”, Japan releases an engineered blight that wipes out the world’s maize crops.